A Quebec First — A Next-Generation Solution for Credit Card Payments on All Laval Buses

-STL adds new business partners
+STL is bringing on new business partners

-Quote from Bertrand Barthelemy, CEO, Flowbird
+Quote from Bertrand Barthelemy, CEO of Flowbird

 Quote from Pasquale Pizzi, Vice President, National Account Management, Moneris

-About Société de transport de Laval
+About the Société de transport de Laval

 About Flowbird